 Specialized X-ray telescope

 India’s first space telescope, Astrosat, was designed to observe high energy cosmic objects in multiple wavelengths.
 The country’s second space telescope, X-ray Polarimetry Satellite (XPoSat), will be smaller and specialized.
 Launching on a PSLV rocket to Earth orbit in late 2021 or more likely in 2022, XPoSat will study the polarization of X-rays emitted by cosmic objects using a polarimeter built by the Raman Research Institute.
 How radiation is polarized gives away the nature of its source object, including the strength and distribution of its magnetic field.

 Collaboration with NASA on a radar-imaging satellite

 The NASA-ISRO Synthetic Aperture Radar (NISAR) satellite will be the first satellite with a dual-frequency radar imaging system.
 At $1.5 billion, it’s among the most expensive Earth-observation satellites ever built.
 Following its planned launch onboard a GSLV Mk II rocket in 2022, it will be placed in a Sun-synchronous orbit so that its solar panels can provide constant power.

-NISAR’s dual-frequency radar imaging system will reveal ongoing changes in Earth’s crust, polar ice, climatic processes, biomass, etc., at a high resolution of 3–50 m, at a rapid bi-weekly pace, globally.
+NISAR’s dual-frequency radar imaging system will reveal ongoing changes in Earth’s crust, polar ice, climatic processes, biomass, etc., at a high resolution of 3 to 50 meters per pixel, at a rapid bi-weekly pace, globally.
 The satellite will also be used for disaster management, whereby its data will be available only a few hours after observations.
 ISRO and NASA have said that all science data from the mission will be in the public domain.